RINGSLINGER

 • A mini-boss at midpoint

-• A dimension boss at the end
+• A realm boss at the end

 Stages are visually presented like the path nodes in Slay the Spire — top-down map, player chooses left/right at each branch.